 September 13th - October 6th, 2016

-Slade and I weren’t planning to return to Europe so soon after our 3 month backpacking trip in 2015 (stay tuned for that post, we're working on it).
+Slade and I weren’t planning to return to Europe so soon after our 3 month backpacking trip in 2015 (stay tuned for posts about that trip, we're working on them).
 As luck would have it though, one of my closest friends was getting married in Lisbon and I was asked to be one of her bridesmaids.
 An excuse to see more of a country we had loved visiting the summer before?
 Yes please!

 We got an amazing deal on our plane tickets and they only ended up costing us $400 CAD each round trip.
 September really is the best month to travel – still warm enough in most places, but less busy so everything tends to be less expensive.
 Win win!

 We decided to stay in Lisbon for a full week, since the wedding was going to be about four days of festivities and we wanted a chance to relax, explore more of the city and feel really settled in one place.

 That left us with two weeks to explore the rest of the country.
 We chose to rent a car so that we could see everything we wanted to at a flexible pace.
 I've included a map of our itinerary below so you can see how much ground we were able to cover.